-The Natural Step Canada is working collaboratively with ReThink Red Deer and supporting organizations to forge pathways for community resilience and energy innovation in Red Deer.
+The Natural Step Canada worked collaboratively with ReThink Red Deer and supporting organizations in 2019 to forge pathways for community resilience and energy innovation in Red Deer.

 Economic pressures, combined with regional and global developments in energy and climate, have many community leaders asking how they can respond to and shape these changes to help their communities thrive.

 The Energy Futures Roadshow harnesses the combined knowledge, skills and networks of the Energy Futures Lab Fellows to focus them on supporting Albertan communities to explore their unique opportunities and challenges arising from energy transition.

 Each Energy Futures Roadshow is designed and delivered in collaboration with the host community, and is tailored to the community’s needs and capacities.
 The engagement includes a series of workshops over a few days with a diversity of community members, including businesses, governments, schools, economic and community developers and the public followed by support from the Energy Futures Lab team to enable action.